Grivet MonkeyChlorocebus aethiops

-- They have special alarm calls for different types of predators so the group members can react properly.
-If a grivet monkey sees a leopard and makes the corresponding call, then the rest of the group hides in the trees.
+- These monkeys have special alarm calls for different types of predators.
+This allows their social group to act accordingly depending on the threat.
+For example, if a grivet monkey sees a leopard and makes the corresponding call, then the rest of the group hides in the trees.
 If one makes the call for an eagle, then the others will hide in dense brush.